You’re walking down the street, minding your own business and suddenly, you’re the main character in someone’s viral video. No permission, no warning.

 Filming others is often driven by the desire to gain attention on social media platforms.
 In some cases, it can lead to the public shaming of the person being recorded, creating a form of vigilante justice in the online sphere.

-This can have harmful effects on the mental and emotional well-being of the person targeted and other people who encounter these posts.
+-Harmful effects on the mental and emotional well-being of the person targeted and other people who encounter these posts.

-Some people may seek to document confrontations, accidents, or unusual events to share online for shock value or to attract a large audience.
+-Documenting confrontations, accidents, or unusual events to share online for shock value or to attract a large audience.

+-Lack of awareness or consideration for privacy rights.
 Some people may not fully understand the impact of their actions or may not prioritize the feelings and boundaries of others.
 Ignorance, coupled with a sense of entitlement to record anything in a public space, can contribute to the behavior of filming without consent.

 Why we shouldn't normalize filming people in public without their consent?